fernando-berrios/handlebars-extensions/README.md

 ## Overview

 The goal of this project is to develop a comprehensive, well documented and unit tested collection of commonly needed Handlebars.js helpers and extensions.
+Where possible, helpers will support both inline and block mode (read: inline if (iif) vs if/else blocks) which gives you greater flexibility when writing and structuring your templates.

 ### Dependencies